concord-consortium/lara/documentation/docker-production.md

+## General Setup

+We are using Rancher to manage our docker hosts and containers on AWS.
+Rancher has a web UI to inspect and configure the setup.
+The docker hosts are running RancherOS, which can be configured using a cloud-init structure passed through the userdata when AWS EC2 starts up an instance.

+LARA is autoscaled using AWS EC2 autoscaling.
+When the autoscaller launches a new host, the new host contacts rancher and rancher then adds all of the configured docker containers to the host.

 ## Open a rails console from the command line:

 For simple stuff you can use the Rancher UI.
 It has an "Open Console" in the menu of containers.